2018–19 All-Ireland Senior Club Football Championship: Format

 The two semi-finals between the four provincial champions are usually played on a Saturday in mid February.
-The All-Ireland final is traditionally played in Croke Park on St. Patrick's Day, the 17th of March.
+The All-Ireland Club SFC final was played at Croke Park 17 March (St Patrick's Day).

 All matches are knock-out.
 Two ten minute periods of extra time are played each way if it's a draw at the end of normal time in the semi-finals or final.
 If the score is still level after extra time the match is replayed.